jank-lang/jank/compiler+runtime/doc/install.md

 To update, just reinstall.

 ## Arch Linux (AUR)
-There is no binary AUR package yet, but there's a source package to build from git.
+There is no binary AUR package yet, but there's a source package which builds from git.

 ```bash